Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Introduction

-In this manuscript, we focus on basis representation approaches which approximate the latent spatial process using a linear combination of spatial radial basis functions (e.g., bisquare, Wendland basis, and thin-plate-splines) \citep{sengupta2013hierarchical, katzfuss2017multi, cressie2008fixed, lee2023scalable}.
+In this manuscript, we focus on basis representation approaches which approximate the latent spatial process using a linear combination of spatial radial basis functions (e.g., bisquare, Wendland basis, and thin-plate-splines) \citep{zammit2017frk, sengupta2013hierarchical, katzfuss2017multi, cressie2008fixed, lee2023scalable}.
+For a comprehensive review of basis functions models in spatial statistics, please see \cite{cressie2022basis}.
 Two key components of radial basis functions are the knots (centers of the basis functions) and the associated bandwidth (or smoothing) parameters.
 The bandwidth defines the ``spread'' of the radial basis function and also tunes the tradeoff between the goodness-of-fit and the roughness of the resulting basis approximation \citep{kato2009model}.
 Poorly specified knots and bandwidths can result in inaccurate representations of the latent spatial surface \citep{sheather1991reliable}.
 Since specifying these parameters can be challenging, past studies \citep{cressie2008fixed,katzfuss2011spatio,katzfuss2012bayesian} have typically fixed them prior to model fitting.
 As a result, the spatial basis functions are constructed without any feedback or influence from the observed data.

 To address these challenges, we propose a computationally efficient, yet flexible approach for modeling nonstationary non-Gaussian spatial data.
 Our method addresses the two limitations (knot placement and bandwidth specification) by allowing the spatial radial basis functions to adapt to the observations.
 Our method partitions the spatial domain into disjoint subregions and allows the bandwidths to vary across each subregion.
 For each partition, we employ a reversible jump Markov chain Monte Carlo (RJMCMC) algorithm \citep{green1995reversible} to infer the number and placement of knots.
 The proposed approach allows for more flexibility than using fixed basis functions and scales well to large datasets.